 Jellyfish Sting Tips

 Location.
 South facing Hawaii beaches are most impacted by jellyfish eight days after a full moon.
-These include Waikiki, Ala Moana Beach Park, Haunama Bay and the Waianae Coast on Oahu.
-Kauai can have warning signs posted at Poipu Beach.
+These include Waikiki, Ala Moana Beach Park, Hanauma Bay, and the Waianae Coast on Oahu.
+Kauai can have warning signs posted at Poipu Beach and even Salt Pond.
 Maui beaches and Big Island beaches are also affected but typically have fewer problems.

-Timing.
+Timing and awareness.
 You’ll usually find jellyfish on impacted beaches eight days following a full moon.
 The problem can persist for three days.
 If you’re here during a jellyfish invasion, talk to the lifeguard for advice.
-Also check the beach to see if any jellyfish are present.
+Also, check the beach to see if any jellyfish are present on the sand.

-If you are stung.
-First, you’ll find some good news below.
-There is much ongoing research in the area and the University of Hawaii has developed a topical treatment in the works for a jellyfish sting.
-Jellyfish have long been a problem in Hawaii and they only seem to be getting worse here and globally.
+If you are stung, you’ll find some good news below.
+There is much ongoing research in jellyfish stings, and the University of Hawaii has developed a topical treatment in the works.
+Jellyfish have long been a problem in Hawaii, and they only seem to be getting worse here and globally.

 While a jellyfish sting can happen at other times, these are the most likely dates when problems may occur.
-Also be on alerts the days immediately preceding and following the caution dates.
+Also, be on alert the days immediately preceding and following the caution dates.

 Jellyfish Treatments and Prevention

-Searching online will yield a wide range of suggestions for what to do in the event of a jellyfish sting.
-Some of the best suggestions we’ve seen include the following:
+Searching online, you’ll find a wide range of suggestions for what to do in the event of a jellyfish sting.
+Some of the best advice we’ve seen include the following: